oroinc/orocommerce/src/Oro/Bundle/OrderBundle/Resources/doc/api/order_shipping_tracking.md

 #### get_relationship

-Retrieve IDs of shipping tracking records assigned to a specific orders record.
+Retrieve the IDs of shipping tracking records assigned to a specific orders record.

 #### update_relationship